natbibi/react-template/README.md

 # react-template
 A template for building a React app.
+<em>Use `sass` branch for react template with sass installed and set up.</em>

 <details>
 <summary>Included dev/dependencies:</summary>